Soft Fix Embalming. The way forwards

 The advantages of this technique is a cadaver which can be made available to students for an extended period of time and which will not deteriorate.
 The drawbacks are that for physical and movement therapists, the cadaver does not move well through the joints and the feel of the embalmed body is one of it being quite unyielding.
 In addition some people have concerns about the use of formaldehyde in terms of safety, particularly in the USA, although the end user risk is tiny.

-Over the years other approaches have been used, including the Thiel Method which is indeed a useful addition, but relatively complex and, in my opinion, doesn’t give the best results.
-Other magic mixes have been proposed but again my experience of these has not been good.
+Over the years other approaches have been used, including the Thiel Method which is indeed a useful addition, but relatively complex and is inferior in every sense to the new soft fix techniques, Other formulas to produce a softer technique have been proposed with some reasonable results, but they tend to be somewhat mixed.

 The other only viable option and one which has been touted as ‘the best’, has been to use fresh or fresh frozen, referred to as ‘unfixed’ cadavers.
 This is useful for surgical practice, but the drawbacks are obvious as nature takes over and makes a more leisurely dissection more challenging.
 I discuss these challenges on this page.

-The technique being used in Newcastle has been pioneered by Ben Whitworth from Dodge Company Ltd a leading funeral supplies company.
-The embalming process uses a very tiny amount of formaldehyde as well as other elements, but the end result is the most incredibly ‘lifelike’ and well preserved cadaver that I have ever seen.
+The technique being used in Newcastle was pioneered by Ben Whitworth from Dodge Company Ltd a leading funeral supplies company.
+The embalming process uses a small amount of formaldehyde as well as other elements, but the end result is the most incredibly ‘lifelike’ and well preserved cadaver that I have ever seen.

-There is no odour and the deeper areas of the viscera, brain and spinal cord are perfectly preserved, yet soft and pliable.
-I have been championing this approach ever since and am delighted that some of the universities I work with have been open enough to trial this technique.
+There is little odour and the deeper areas of the viscera, brain and spinal cord are perfectly preserved, yet soft and pliable.
+I have been championing this approach since I saw it and am delighted that some of the universities I work with have been open enough to trial this technique.

 I am incredibly excited by this development which will enable a greater understanding of the pliable nature of connective tissues and how they really operate.